top of page

 Claire Bernson

-Claire is a Connecticut native, but found herself in Los Angeles in 2017 and has loved it ever since.
-With a background in arts & cultural event production, social media management, graphic design, and marketing, Claire fits right in as a new addition to the SJO team.
-She runs her own graphic design business, Good Design LA, in addition to her work with SJO.
+Claire is a Connecticut native who settled in Los Angeles in 2017 and has loved it ever since.
+Claire has a background in arts & cultural event production, social media management, graphic design, and marketing.
+In addition to her work with SJO, she runs her own graphic design business, Good Design LA, and is actively involved in organizing and housing advocacy work in Northeast LA.

 OUR BOARDS